T-Square Calculator

 What To Do If You Got a Match

-If you have multiple T-Squares, check which planets appear in more than one.
-Those planets are structurally load-bearing for your chart and usually dominate your life signature.
-For the full interpretation, open the T-Square learn hub or the specific modality variant page that matches your apex's modality.
+If you have multiple T-Squares, check which bodies appear in more than one.
+Those repeated bodies deserve extra attention before making a single-pattern interpretation.
+For the full interpretation, open the T-Square learn hub or the modality variant page that matches your apex sign.

 Frequently Asked Questions